It is one thing to analyze data you can grasp as a marketing specialist. It is another to visualize it in an impactful way.

 Despite its complexity, GDS is one of the most powerful SEO reporting tools available.
 This is why we have developed a report template to help SEO specialists save time on setting up dozens of widgets and fully understanding the tool itself.

-With an SEMrush Business subscription, the combined report will allow you to send data to Data Studio and gain access to 40+ marketing tools for SEO, paid advertising, content writing, social media management, and marketing reporting.
+With an Semrush Guru subscription, the combined report will allow you to send data to Data Studio and gain access to 40+ marketing tools for SEO, paid advertising, content writing, social media management, and marketing reporting.

 Let’s look at each part of the report in detail.

 Organic Traffic Overview: What’s Changed?

 Source: Google Analytics

 The Overview provides an instant view of the organic traffic situation.
 The three most important elements of the Overview section are:

 Organic traffic sessions

 How this number changed over the determined time period (you can pick custom dates in the upper-right part of the report)

 The trend line over the past month (you can change the date range in the Default date range section):